jonathanjafari/nhanes_inferential_2021_23/README.md

 Investigate associations and differences between key demographic and health indicators using appropriate statistical methods.
 Includes four guided analyses and one creative analysis.

+Summary of Findings:
+Significant relationships were found between marital status and education (χ², p < 0.001), sedentary behavior and marital status (Welch t, p < 0.001), and age with systolic blood pressure (OLS, p < 0.001).

+A weak but significant correlation was observed between self-reported weight and sedentary time (r = 0.15).
+No significant difference was detected in diastolic pressure across Vitamin D levels (ANOVA, p = 0.24).

 ---

 ## Data Sources